 Pepicelli is a Certified Strength & Conditioning Specialist and is a member of the National Strength & Conditioning Association.

-Pepicelli, who will turn 46 on May 18 when Clemson closes the regular season at Florida State, is married to the former Robyn Malloy, who served as an assistant coach with the Syracuse women's soccer program from 2005-09.
+Pepicelli, who will turn 47 on May 18, is married to the former Robyn Malloy, who served as an assistant coach with the Syracuse women's soccer program from 2005-09.
 She was a player on the 1995 National Championship soccer team at Monroe Community College in Rochester, NY and was a two-time captain at Syracuse (1996,97).
 She was later a coach at Monroe Community College when it won two national titles.

 The Pepicelli File